Davis-L-Brown/GreenHouse/README.md

       - Will make a version for desktop and IPhone SE to start
   - Would like to develop an IOS application that I can open from my phone rather than safari

+Future goals:
+  - Add EC Control from App:
+      - give users the ability to control ECs that can be controlled
+      - EG: control wind speed, temperature, humidity
+  - Automate EC corrections:
+      - Rather than just recording and presenting data, try to regulate data
+      - EG: tech in greenhouse controls the ECs
+  - Add user save ability
+      - Allow user to select plants they have in greenhouse
+        - has default settings based on research.
+            - allow users to read this research
+        - allow user to overwrite/save settings for plants
+        - Auto control ECs to match settings